CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 After planning is complete and the software is installed on the server's operating system, the DNS server must be securely set up and configured (see APP.3.6.M4 * Secure Basic Configuration of a DNS Server *, APP.3.6.M6 * Dynamic Backup DNS updates * and APP.3.6.M13 * Limitation of visibility of domain information *).
 In addition, responsible personnel should be trained to be sufficiently familiar with the security measures that are relevant to them (see APP.3.6.M12 * Training of Responsible Persons *).

 **Business**
 During operation, it is important to be aware of current security vulnerabilities in order to install any existing software updates or implement other security measures (see APP.3.6.M5 * Timely Import of Security-Related Patches and Updates *).
-Furthermore, packet filter rules should minimize communication between the DNS server and other DNS servers and clients (see APP.3.6.M16 * Integrating a DNS server into a "P-A-P" structure *).
+Furthermore, packet filter rules should minimize communication between the DNS server and other DNS servers and clients (see APP.3.6.M16 * Integration of a DNS server into a "P-A-P" structure *).
 In order to ensure a smooth operation and to detect possible malfunctions or anomalies, it is necessary to continuously monitor the DNS server and to analyze its log data regularly (see APP.3.6.M7 * Monitoring of DNS servers * and APP.3.6.M15 * Evaluation the log data *).

 If a DNS server is configured or the DNS information is changed manually, the domain information should be backed up beforehand so that it can be restored if necessary.